 The information below will help you prepare before going online to submit your application.
 Please review this carefully.
 If you have questions, email the Executive Directors (Nicete.Moodie@mdstudentcouncils.org and Karen.Crawford@mdstudentcouncils.org).

-1) Category: MASC is looking for a diversity of workshops centered around nine general categories:
+1) Categories: MASC is looking for a variety of workshops centered around these possible categories:

 • Service [Community Service, Charitable Fundraising, Environmental Awareness]

 • Character [Ethics, Respect, Anti-Bullying]

 • Citizenship [Global Citizenship, School Climate, Voter Registration, Rights & Responsibilities]